 The University requires that students be registered during the semester they plan to graduate.
-If students are not taking classes on campus, online, or through the consortium, during their semester of graduation they must register and pay for one audit credit hour of independent study.
-MIM students register for INFM-719 section 0101.
+If students are not taking classes on campus, online, or through the consortium during their semester of graduation they must register and pay for one audit credit hour of independent study.
+MIM students register for INST-709.